martingollogly/spark-example/README.md

  :help for help
  ```
  ```
- use two tabs to see metho definitions rather than return (e.g. sc.parallelize)
+ use two tabs to see method definitions rather than return (e.g. sc.parallelize)
  ```